Vishwas1/secure-voting-app/README.md

 ## Overview

-We have come up with a public voting system where the voting could be transparent, secure and trustable.
+We have come up with a NEXT Generation BlockChain Election Platform

 ## Technology